Saudi sisters killed themselves, says medical examiner

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

-Their deaths shined a light on the secretive and risky journeys Saudi women take to flee their homes in the kingdom and abroad.
+The deaths shined a light on the secretive and risky journeys Saudi women take to flee their homes in the kingdom and abroad.
+Under the kingdom’s guardianship system, women must have the approval of a male relative — such as a father, husband, brother, or even a son — to marry, obtain a passport or travel.

+New York City Police Chief of Detectives Dermot Shea said people who knew the Farea sisters in Virginia told investigators that they made statements within the last year indicating “that they would rather inflict harm on themselves — commit suicide — than return to Saudi Arabia.”